 - Cars, Motorbikes, & Taxis: No metered taxis anywhere, so charter a car with a driver through the hotel or a travel agency.
 Renting a motorbike is a terrific way to explore the east coast.
 Nowhere to rent a car, which is not recommended anyway because of the condition of local roads.

-Palm Garden Amed Beach & Spa Resort Bali – What’s Nearby?
+Palm Garden Amed Beach & Spa Resort – What’s Nearby?

 - Imbuh – At a peak in the road.
-The menu is limited, but views among the finest in Bali.
-3-minute walk.
+The menu is limited, but the views are among the finest in Bali.

 - Good Karma Restaurant – Casual dining with rare beach frontage.